vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

   - maximizes likelihood of the original sequence
   - compared to all other permutations
   - next-token prediction task
-- ELECTRA-400K on par with RoBERTa with 4x less FLOPs
+- ELECTRA-400K on par with RoBERTa-500K with 4x less FLOPs

 ![ELECTRA model performance on GLUE benchmark](/images/electra-results-glue.png)